Laufeynumber1fan/laufeynumber1fan.github.io/tool-journal.md

 ## nc
 TODO
 Netcat.
 Multi-tool for anything TCP/UDP/IP.
 Legacy tool succeeded by [ncat](https://laufeynumber1fan.github.io/tool-journal.html#ncat).

+In case the shell invokes `nc` as `ncat` , use `/bin/nc.traditional`

+`-z` simple port scan.

 ## ncat
 `ncat` is not the same as [nc](https://laufeynumber1fan.github.io/tool-journal.html#nc). `ncat` is part of the nmap suite of tools with more functionality. `nc` is the legacy tool but means it is most likely installed/packaged on distros by default while `ncat` is not.